-Just like the best cat toys, videos provide mental and visual stimulation to help keep your furkid’s senses sharp and ward off boredom, and an animal shelter study found that they can be particularly beneficial for cats that spend a large amount of time alone or those who don’t have access to a window.
+In fact, an animal shelter study found that they can be particularly beneficial for cats that spend a large amount of time alone or those who don’t have access to a window.
 And if you're worried that time spent in front of the screen might do your kitty damage, don't be.

 While you don’t need to worry about your cat’s health, you may want to pay attention to the safety of your TV.
 “If your cat is really intent on 'hunting' the television, don’t let her watch the TV unsupervised.
 And if you have a large flat screen, mount it to the wall, in case kitty decides to take the leap,” warns Dr. Orlando.

 In much the same way that indoor games for dogs can help ease boredom for our canine companions, videos for cats can do the same thing.
-With so much choice available, it could be easy to spend hours in the YouTube vortex!
-To help make your search quicker and easier by choosing our favorite videos for cats, all of which are the purr-fect virtual babysitter for those days when you don't have as much time as you'd like to spend with your little one.
+But with so much choice available, it could be easy to spend hours in the YouTube vortex!
+To help make your search quicker and easier, we've rounded up our favorite videos for cats, all of which are the purr-fect virtual babysitter for those days when you don't have as much time as you'd like to spend with your little one.

 - How to pet cats properly and why you’ve been doing it wrong